carlblanchard/EndToEndBlazorWasmPlaywrightTesting/README.md

 # EndToEndBlazorWasmPlaywrightTesting
-## An ttempt to get Blazor WASM, WebAPI, and Playwright to all play nicely together in memory for testing.
+## An atempt to get Blazor WASM, WebAPI, and Playwright to all play nicely together in memory for testing.

 If you have not read the readme file on the main branch I recommend you do so first.